JayantSingh97/Jayant-Singh/README.md

 </p>

  I am a seasoned Software Engineer with over 8 years of experience in designing, developing, and deploying scalable software solutions.
 With a strong foundation in computer science and a passion for solving complex problems,I have contributed to multiple high-impact projects across diverse domains including fintech, enterprise software, and cloud-based platforms.
-Throughout his career,
+Throughout my career,

 I have demonstrated expertise in full-stack development, microservices architecture, and agile methodologies.
 <br/><br/>